-- act only on the instructions of the data controller; - ensure that persons that will process PII are subject to a confidentiality obligation; - apply security controls and standards that meet those required by the GDPR; - obtain general or specific authorisation before appointing any subprocessors, and ensure that any such sub-processors are bound by obligations equivalent to those imposed on the data processor; - assist the data controller insofar as possible to comply with the data controller's obligation to respond to data subject rights requests; - assist the data controller in relation to the obligations to notify personal data breaches and to carry out data protection impact assessments; - at the choice of the data controller, return the PII to the data controller or delete the PII at the end of the relationship; and - make available to the data controller all information necessary to demonstrate compliance with these obligations, and allow the data controller (or a third party nominated by the data controller) to carry out an audit.
+- apply security controls and standards that meet those required by the GDPR: - obtain general or specific authorisation before appointing any subprocessors, and ensure that any such sub-processors are bound by obligations equivalent to those imposed on the data processor; - assist the data controller insofar as possible to comply with the data controller's obligation to respond to data subject rights requests; - assist the data controller in relation to the obligations to notify personal data breaches and to carry out data protection impact assessments (and any required consultation with a supervisory authority); - at the choice of the data controller, return the PII to the data controller or delete the PII at the end of the relationship; - notify the data controller immediately if any instruction the data controller gives infringes the GDPR; and - make available to the data controller all information necessary to demonstrate compliance with these obligations, and allow the data controller (or a third party nominated by the data controller) to carry out an audit.

-33 Restrictions on disclosure
+Restrictions on disclosure

-Describe any specific restrictions on the disclosure of PII to other recipients.
+33 Describe any specific restrictions on the disclosure of PII to other recipients.